scienceai/tsne-js/README.md

 ### Background

 t-SNE is a powerful manifold technique for embedding data into low-dimensional space (typically 2-d or 3-d for visualization purposes) while preserving small pairwise distances or local data structures in the original high-dimensional space.
 In practice, this results in a much more intuitive layout within the low-dimensional space as compared to other techniques.
-The low-dimensional embedding is learned by minimizing the Kullback-Leibler divergence between the pairwise-similarity probability distributions over the original data space and distribuions over the embedding space.
+The low-dimensional embedding is learned by minimizing the Kullback-Leibler divergence between the pairwise-similarity probability distribution over the original data space and distribution over the embedding space.

-An important note is that the objective function is non-convex, and thus results are non-deterministic.
+An important note is that the objective function is non-convex with numerous local minima, and thus the results are non-deterministic.
+There are a few model parameters which influence the learning and optimization process.
+Selecting appropriate parameters for the input data can significantly improve the chances the model converge on good solutions.

 Currently implemented is the exact fomulation, which has computational complexity O(_N^2_).
 Implementation of the O(_N*logN_) Barnes-Hut approximation variant is planned.